 In this case, we will critically analyse Westmount’s current pricing model to be able to develop a new pricing model that better reflects the level of medical care and service required by and provided to each individual patient.
 To do so, we will isolate the costs of each of Westmount’s services, and then determine pricing for each individual patient.
 This individual cost allocation can improve profitability and at the same time ensure that residents are not paying for the services that don’t relate to their medical need or their personal consumption but are a part of the monthly rate due to uniform pricing and cost allocation.

+Well done.

 Current Costing Model